nyambati/express-acl/README.md

   ```
   **unless[type:function, params: function or object]**

-  By default any route that has no defined policy against it is blocked, this means you can not access this route untill you specify a policy.
+  By default any route that has no defined policy against it is blocked, this means you cannot access this route untill you specify a policy.
 This method enables you to exclude unprotected routes.
 This method uses express-unless package to achive this functionality.
 For more details on its usage follow this link [express-unless](https://github.com/jfromaniello/express-unless/blob/master/README.md)
   ```js
   //assuming we want to hide /auth/google from express acl